bobbingwide/oik-tunes/README.md

 This plugin is dependent upon oik v1.18 and oik fields v1.18

 ## Changelog
+# 2.0.0
+* Changed: _oikt_original virtual field - only show when it's the original.
+* Changed: Other versions: highlight original recording #12
+* Changed: Support Original version update when slug has changed #11
+* Changed: Add Wikipedia and Cocacamp links to oik-recording #13
+* Changed: Add admin interface to automatically set the Original noderef _oikt_original #11
+* Changed: _oikt_original: Display Not set when original track isn't selected #12
+* Changed: Refactor oik_tunes_theme_other_versions to include track duration and individiual links #12
+* Added: Add _oikt_original noderef to oik-track #11
+* Changed: Recording to breadcrumb links #12
+* Changed: Update post meta fields #9.
+* Changed: Add filter for top-level recordings on the Discography page #10
+* Changed: Change oik_tunes_query_recording to find the recording for the selected parent #7
+* Changed: Set menu_order for recordings not tracks #7
+* Added: Attempt to play the track if TUNES_FOLDER and DVINYL_SYMLINK defined #9
+* Changed: Cater for collections #7
+* Changed: Hardcoded solution for Composer's aliases #8
+* Added: Add logic to play a locally served browser accessible track #9
+* Changed: Cater for the box set #7
+* Changed: Update oik-tunes admin to cater for a box set #7
+* Changed: Support WordPress 6.7.1, the sb-field-block and advanced-query-loop #5
+* Tested: With WordPress 6.7.1 and WordPress Multisite
+* Tested: With PHP 8.3

 # 1.0.0
 * Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #4
 * Tested: With WordPress 6.4.1 and WordPress Multisite